 Despite laws and state agencies dedicated to combat music piracy and protect copyrights, industry estimates indicate more than Php1 Billion in revenue losses due to piracy and other copyright violations.
 Furthermore, according to the United States-based International Intellectual Property Alliance's (IIPA) Special 301 Report on Copyright Protection and Enforcement 2014 submitted to the U.S. Trade Representative (USTR) and other U.S. government agencies, "while access to the Internet in the areas outside Metro Manila is still not that well-established, Internet penetration in the cities is growing.
-Internet piracy is growing along with it, through P2P file-sharing services, BitTorrent file-sharing, deep linking, blogs providing links to pirate materials, and cyberlockers used to store infringing material, to which pirates then sell passwords for illegal access."
+Internet piracy is growing along with it, through peer-to-peer file-sharing services, BitTorrent file-sharing, deep linking, blogs providing links to pirate materials, and cyberlockers used to store infringing material, to which pirates then sell passwords for illegal access."
 The IIPA had ranked the country as fifth in global and second in Asian music piracy.
 In 2009 alone, the Philippines lost around USD112.2 Million in audio CD sales.

-To protect the interests of our local music producers and artists and to further empower them, the exemption from the payment of amusement tax for local artists promoting original Filipino music should be promoted.
-Local music producers and artists have complained of high amusement taxes as one of the reasons of hardly earning in concerts.
+To protect the interests of our local music producers and artists and to further empower them, this bill aims to exempt local artists promoting original Filipino music from the payment of amusement tax.
+Time and again, local music producers and artists complain of high amusement tax as one of the reasons of marginal earnings in concerts.

-Under this proposed measure, amusement tax derived from concerts of foreign artists will be earmarked for workshop subsidies needed by our local theater groups, as well as trainings and workshops for artists and composers to encourage the creation of original Filipino music.
+Further, under this proposed measure, amusement tax derived from concerts of foreign artists will be earmarked for workshop subsidies needed by our local theater groups; as well as for training programs and workshops for artists and composers to encourage the creation of original Filipino music.

-The 15th Congress had already approved this measure on third and final reading, and as such, immediate approval of this bill is earnestly sought in the 17th Congress.
+The 15th Congress had already approved this measure on third and final reading, and as such, immediate approval of this bill is earnestly sought.